Improvements in Shoulder Endurance Following a Baseball-Specific Strengthening Program in High School Baseball Players

 Digital Object Identifier (DOI)

 Moore, Stephanie D.; Uhl, Timothy L.; and Kibler, W. Ben, "Improvements in Shoulder Endurance Following a Baseball-Specific Strengthening Program in High School Baseball Players" (2013).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 34.